Diversity and Inclusion

 We promote diversity by activities mainly focused on "women" who account for 90% of Shiseido Group’s consumers and 80% of employees, as well as by creating an environment and organizational climate in which each and every employee's ability can be exerted to the full.

-Support Measures for Women's Activities
+Support for Women's Empowerment

 In fiscal 2005–2012, we formulated the “Gender Equality Action Plan” and promoted the “cultivation of the corporate culture”, in which we pursued a reform in awareness and actions to enable women to take active roles.
 We also worked on “strengthening the appointment and promotion of female leaders and human resources development” with the assumption of employing skilled employees.
 At the same time, we also worked on “reviewing how employees work to improve productivity” as a company-wide initiative in order to correct long-hour labor, which keeps women from taking active roles, and to realize employees’ work-life balance.